Filter by type and/or amenity

 Jack London Middle School

-Acquired from a land developer in 1984, Malibu Park is a 1.091 acre neighborhood park that houses two playgrounds, basketball courts and open space.
+Acquired from a land developer in 1984, Malibu Park is a 1.2-acre neighborhood park that houses two playgrounds, basketball courts, a gazebo and a looped path.

 Mark Twain Middle School